Arab sword: Early Islamic

-Swords in Mu'tah, called Mashrafiya swords, were so highly regarded, that Muhammad ordered in 629 a raid on the city to capture them.
+Swords in Mu'tah, called Mashrafiya swords, were so highly regarded, that the Prophet Muhammad ordered in 629 a raid on the city to capture them.
 In the case of other captured weapons we can be less sure about where they were produced.
 This is true of the weapons taken from the Jewish tribe known as the Banu Qaynuqa.
-In his sira the Prophet's biographer Ibn Ishaq, recounts that during the Prophet's life-time this tribe was noted as arms manufacturers, or as possessing large stocks of arms in Medina; it is possible that some of their arms were produced there.
+In his sira, the Prophet's biographer Ibn Ishaq, recounts that during the Prophet Muhammad's life-time this tribe was noted as arms manufacturers, or as possessing large stocks of arms in Medina; it is possible that some of their arms were produced there.

 Islamic Golden Age

 By the years of the Islamic golden age, the sabers and double-edged swords of the Middle East co-existed.

 Abandonment

 In the later years of the Arab sword, of the seven listed places by Al-Kindi where it was manufactured, four remained by the later half of the 13th century.
 With Khorasan and Damascus razed by the Mongols and Byzantium conquered by the Crusaders in the Fourth Crusade, the Arab sword took a strong decline.
-Its final end came in the 16th century, when the Ottomans seized Egypt in 1517 and Yemen in 1552–60 with the Scimitar, the Shamshir, and the Kilij, thus marking the end of the Arab sword.
+Its final end came in the 16th century, when the Ottomans seized Egypt in 1517 and Yemen in 1552–60 with the scimitar, the shamshir, and the kilij, thus marking the end of the Arab sword.
 Neither the Mongols, Crusaders nor Ottomans had shown an interest in the Arab sword.
 These groups had their own traditions, and thus displaced it.
 The last two places, Sri Lanka and Kedah, had slowly grown influenced by neighboring traditions and thus ceased to make it altogether.

 In c.
-1350, Ibn Qayyim al-Jawziyya wrote a treatise on Arab arms called "Al-Furusiyya".
-In this text, he proclaims that aside from horsemanship, lance and archery, swordsmanship was a fourth discipline of Furusiyya.
+1350, Ibn Qayyim al-Jawziyya wrote a treatise on Arab arms called al-Furusiyya.
+In this text, he proclaims that aside from horsemanship, lance, and archery, swordsmanship was a fourth discipline of Furusiyya.